-Over the years, beer goggles and cannabis goggles have been used as aides to drug education in schools.
+Over the years, beer goggles (alcohol) and cannabis goggles have been used as aides to drug education in schools.
 One company claims that cannabis goggles demonstrate the cognitive impairment associated with recreational marijuana use.

 While the ADF encourages schools to practice drug education, we also believe that curriculum design should be based on rigorous evidence.
 The best drug education classes are highly interactive with emphasis on students engaged in problem solving and critical thinking.

-The focus of drug education in schools is to:
+Focus of drug education in schools